Dichapetalum cymosum: Distribution and habitat

 Gifblaar occurs in dry, sandy areas in acidic soils, as well as the northern slopes of rocky hills in the southern parts of the African savannah biome.
-In South Africa, the distribution is within the so-called 'gifblaar triangle', the points of which are Mmabatho; Middelburg, Mpumalanga; and Musina.
-The traditional southern border of distribution is the Magaliesberg mountains.
+In South Africa, the distribution is within the so-called "gifblaar triangle", the points of which are Mmabatho; Middelburg, Mpumalanga; and Musina.
+The traditional southern border of gifblaar's distribution is the Magaliesberg mountains.
 It also occurs in an isolated region in the far north of KwaZulu-Natal.
-Gifblaar is also found in Namibia, Zimbabwe, Botswana as well as southern Angola.
-Within its habitat certain indicator species are used to identify veld which potentially harbours gifblaar - this veld is called 'gifveld' by farmers of the region.
-These are the trees Burkea africana, Terminalia sericea, and Ochna pulchra, and also the shrub Parinari capensis.
-The latter two species can easily be mistaken for gifblaar.
+Gifblaar is also found in Namibia, Zimbabwe, Botswana and southern Angola.
+It is typically accompanied in its habitat by other characteristic flora which can be used as indicator species to identify veld which potentially harbours gifblaar; this veld is called "gifveld" by farmers of the region.
+These accompanying species include Burkea africana, Terminalia sericea, and Ochna pulchra, and also the shrub Parinari capensis.
+The latter two species are commonly mistaken for gifblaar.

 Toxicity and biochemistry

 Sodium fluoroacetate is one of the few naturally occurring fluorine compounds and is present in D. cymosum.

 The toxic compound isolated as the cause of gifblaar poisoning is fluoroacetate, which was first isolated by Marais in 1944.
-The of this compound is 0.5 mg/kg which translates to about 200 g of dry plant material to kill a 500 kg cow.
-The compound itself is not toxic but undergoes lethal synthesis in the body while reacting with coenzyme A, yielding fluoroacetyl-Coenzyme A. This compound reacts with oxaloacetate to form fluorocitrate, which is toxic, being an alternate substrate for aconitase (normal substrate citrate).
-It binds to the aconitase but cannot be released, irreversibly binding the aconitase causing disruption to the Krebs cycle, leading to a severe inhibition of cellular respiration.
-Furthermore, fluorocitrate stops citrate from crossing from the cytoplasm into the mitochondrion, where it is needed.
-In the cytoplasm it becomes degraded.
+The of this compound is 0.5 mg/kg, which means that about 200 grams of dry plant material is sufficient to kill a 500 kg cow.
+The compound itself is not toxic but undergoes lethal synthesis in the body while reacting with coenzyme A, yielding fluoroacetyl-Coenzyme A. This compound then reacts with oxaloacetate to form fluorocitrate, which is toxic, being a competitive substrate for aconitase (whose normal substrate is citrate).
+It binds irreversibly to the aconitase but cannot be released, disrupting the Krebs cycle and thus severely inhibiting cellular respiration.
+Furthermore, fluorocitrate, unlike citrate, cannot cross from the cytoplasm into the mitochondria, where citrate is needed.
+It is instead degraded in the cytoplasm.

+Dichapetalum cymosum itself is resistant to the toxic effects since it contains high levels of the enzyme fluoroacetyl-CoA thioesterase which hydrolyses any fluoroacetyl-Coenzyme A produced back to fluoroacetic acid and Coenzyme A.